Miami Survival Guide

 There's a currency exchange in terminals 2 and 4, and ATMs, baggage storage facilities, information desks, and coffee shops in every terminal.
 If you're confused, ask one of the red-jacketed ambassadors—they're around to answer questions and steer you in the right direction.

 Taxis / Shuttles

-From FLL, you can expect to pay $11-$20 to Fort Lauderdale, $9 for the cruise ship embarkation point at Port Everglades and $50 for the 30-mile trip to Miami.
+From FLL, you can expect to pay $15-$25 to Fort Lauderdale by taxi, $12 to Port Everglades for cruise ship embarkation, and $67-$72 for the 30-mile trip to Miami.
 Cabs accept up to five people at no additional charge.
-Alternately, you can hop the Tri-County Airport Express van (954-561-8888 or 800-244-8252).
-It's $9-$13 to destinations in Fort Lauderdale.
-Hollywood is $11.
-Boca Raton and South Beach are $18 each.

 FLL is well-stocked with wheels.
 Unless you arrive in Terminal 1, you may need to board a free shuttle bus to the rental car center in that airport.
 Compare rates here.